Ketziel/socialator/README.md

 In comparison to the others, Instagram is very straightforward  to include.

 To begin with, set up your instagram as a developer account (if it is not already).
-Do this by logging into your account, and heading to [instagram.com/developer](http://instagram.com/developer/) and selecting `Register Your Application`.
+Do this by logging into your account, heading to [instagram.com/developer](http://instagram.com/developer/) and selecting `Register Your Application`.
 You'll need to fill in this form (yes, that includes the phone number) and hit `Sign up`.

 With the account set up as a developer, select `Manage Clients` in the top bar and then click on `Register a New Client`.
-Here, make sure to set `Valid redirect URIs` to **http://localhost**, and under the `Security` tab ensuring that `Disable implicit OAuth` is **Unchecked**.
+Here, make sure to set `Valid redirect URIs` to **http://localhost**, and under the `Security` tab ensure that `Disable implicit OAuth` is **Unchecked**.
 Once these two essentials have been set, fill in the rest of the form inputs.

 Now, under `Manage Clients` you should be able to see new client has been added.
 From this page, take a copy of the `CLIENT ID` value, insert it into the below URL and then head to the completed link.